About Kalli :: Teacher* Poet* Author*

 Did you have an interest in teaching children older than 6th graders?

 I love teaching at all levels, even at the college level.
-For several years I taught remedial reading and writing courses at Northern Virginia Community College in Sterling and I just loved it.
+For several years I taught reading and writing courses at Northern Virginia Community College in Sterling, VA and I loved it.
 But, I must admit that I enjoy working with children the best of all.

 What is your favorite style of poetry to write?

-I love poems with simple rhyme schemes, and lately I have been working on poems that can be written in different shapes.
+I love poems with different rhyme schemes and shapes, and I enjoy writing poetic mini-plays.
 When I am writing very serious poems, I often write them in free verse.

 Where do you get your ideas for writing poetry?

 All I have to do is open my eyes in a school and listen very carefully to everything teachers and students say, and I have more ideas than I will ever be able to write.
-I'm working on poems about pencils and I have a whole book of poems about the funny things that happen in elementary school bathrooms.
+I’ve written over 100 poems about pencils!

 Did you write poetry for kids before you had your own children?